6 NIGHTS/7 DAYS

 Dehradun

-Jolly Grant Airport
+Jolly Grant Airport, Dehradun

-Barsu Village is the last point that has electricity.
+Electricity is available at our campsite in Chopta.
 Note: Most of the electricity is extremely intermittent and can be absent for most part of the day during winter/late summer (when monsoon starts to set in)

-Uttarkashi, on the way to Barsu has last ATM Note: Most of time ATM in hilly regions are not functioning.
-So withdraw cash before you start your journey to Barsu
+Rudraprayag/Srinagar Market, on the way to Chopta has last ATM.
+Note: Most of time ATM in hilly regions are not functioning.
+So withdraw cash before you start your journey to Chopta

 Basics Gears